jwnwilson/hexrepo/README.md

         - login with mono repo user and store credentials to work specifically with hexrepo

 ### Project Ideas
-    - Play with AI crawler project
-        - Setup crawl spider for PLP pages
-        - Cache all page data to avoid recrawls
-        - Store data in graph format and visualise it
-        - Categorise PLP pages
-        - Fan out and crawl web page PDP page contents
     - Cycling running area capture app.
+        - Map strava data to a map to show the total area you have covered
         - AI agents to proactively onboard new users
+    - Bunny App
     - Start up starter kit
-        - Create generic hexrepo setup cli tool to setup projects like turborepo
+        - UI to manage the app and link to all services
+            - Company index
         - Feature Flagging / A / B testing
-        - Switching calculation verisons
         - Better stack tracing / logging
-        - Analytics
+        - Analytics - Graphana?
         - JIRA / Confluence
         - Spendesk
         - Charlie hr